MohanKrishnaMCP/SSN_IEEE_SB/README.md

 # SSN_IEEE_SB
 FullStack website made for SSN IEEE SB, SSN IEEE SB is student branch of IEEE, SSN.
 Details about the student branch are present in the website.
-Made with PHP, MySql for backend, HTML-CSS, JS, JQuery and Bootstrap framework for frontend

 #############################################################################